-This talk will explain how to evaluate the possibilities offered by AI as you would any other strategic investment.
-Vinay Seth Mohta, CEO of Manifold, outlines five key questions that help identify the sources of business value that should dictate any technology acquisition.
+Vinay Seth Mohta explains how to evaluate the possibilities offered by AI as you would any other strategic investment and outlines five key questions that will help you identify the sources of business value that should dictate any technology acquisition.
 He also explains the implications of these questions for your initial AI strategy.

 These questions are:

-Vinay Seth Mohta is a managing director at Manifold, an artificial intelligence engineering services firm with offices in Boston and Silicon Valley.
-Prior to Manifold, Vinay was a product manager at KAYAK where he worked with both Hadoop and Hive to develop a robust view of customers.
-He also developed a predictive model for flight pricing.
-Before that, Vinay was an architect at Endeca Technologies, where he worked in the engineering team that developed new data structures and indexing technologies to enable search and faceted navigation.
-He is a co-inventor on several granted patents for search and faceted navigation.
-Vinay received his Bachelors of Science and Masters in Engineering from the Massachusetts Insitute of Technology (MIT).
+Vinay Seth Mohta is CEO at Manifold, an artificial intelligence engineering services firm with offices in Boston and Silicon Valley.
+Previously, Vinay was a product manager at KAYAK, where he worked with both Hadoop and Hive to develop a robust view of customers and developed a predictive model for flight pricing, and an architect at Endeca Technologies, where he worked on the engineering team that developed new data structures and indexing technologies to enable search and faceted navigation.
+He’s a coinventor on several granted patents for search and faceted navigation.
+Vinay holds a BS and a master’s degree in engineering from MIT.